johnbrett/calibrate/README.md

 Behaviour:
 - [Boom](https://www.npmjs.org/package/boom) error object: Passed object as is
 - JS Error object: Will wrap error with statusCode and message before output
-- Data (No error): Will wrap with statusCode before output
+- Data (No error): Will wrap with statusCode before output.
+If null or undefined, will return a 'not found' 404 error.
 - Adds empty meta object if not specified
+- Options accepts
+    - context: adds context to notFound error message

 Example:
 ```javascript